xXanth0s/browserRx/lib/doc/STRUCTURE.md

 2. Create the required files following the module structure
 3. Create namespace-specific mocks in a `__mocks__` subdirectory
 4. Add the mocks to the main mock aggregator
 5. Export the new functionality from the main entry point
+6. Add comprehensive tests following the established patterns